flofriday/blog/posts/50-shades-of-kotlin/post.md

 Ok so we investigated two out of two open source solutions and they get Kotlin's number literals wrong.
 That seems pretty unlikely. _What are the odds of that?_

-So far I stumbled across the higlighting problem by accident, but to see if it's a broader problem it would be much easier to to have an test file we can past into each.
+So far I stumbled across the higlighting problem by accident, but to see if it's a broader problem it would be much easier to to have a test file we can past into each.
 Obviously, I could also always dig into the codebase and compare that to the mental model I have in my head, but having an exhaustive test-set to copy and paste isn't just less error-prone but also much quicker to validate.
 So I took the original grammar from the spec and instead of using it to create a parser I wrote a [generator for valid literals](https://gist.github.com/flofriday/1ff27a1324a3fa92c5a614e46b43dd37).

 After manifesting some utility functions into existence, the generator code ended up looking remarkably similar to the EBNF grammar it implemented, making it easy to verify for correctness.
 As a side note I'm a big fan of copying the spec into sourcecode.